JustalK/COUPLE-API/README.md

 For testing the code manually, I use `postman`.
 You can download my collection with all the queries and mutations already designed.
 [Collections Couple API](documentation/postman/collections.json?raw=true)

+Everything has also been documented online on [postman documenter](https://documenter.getpostman.com/view/13955751/TVsvfmVk)

 For automatic tests, I use `Ava`.
 All the tests can be run with a single command.
 The command will also provide details on the coverage.

 ```